sagb/rsync-super/README.md

 ## Security Considerations

-- Rsync-super starts as an SUID binary, i.e., jumps to **super**user, until the early chroot.
+- To perform a chroot operation despite being started by a non-root user, rsync-super starts as an SUID binary, elevating to **super**user privileges until the early chroot is performed.
 **A user who is allowed to run rsync-super with arbitrary arguments potentially has full control over the system.**
 To partially mitigate this, rsync-super can be run from only